userVector/npu2/README.md

 # npu2

-some working examples for AMD strix npu, using the IRON API
+some working examples for AMD strix npu (with AIE-ML tiles), using the IRON API